 Today’s kids are constantly bombarded with environmental messages.
-However, some of these messages — if from questionable sources — can promote an idolatrous worship of nature.
+However, some of these messages — if from questionable sources — can promote idolatrous worship of nature.
 Help your kids understand the real reason for Christians getting involved in environmental issues — it’s their God-given task to take care of God’s creation!

 Say: Listen and be ready to take your place in the garden as you hear your part in this Bible story.